Saint Thomas Christians: Involvement in politics

 Participation based on caste and community divisions and sympathies has been a feature of politics in the present day state of Kerala and its predecessor entities.
 Until the mid-20th century the primary cause of the divisions between the various communities was competition for rights and resources.

 Like other communities, Saint Thomas Christians have been involved in regional politics on a community basis.
 In 1888, Travancore became the first princely state in India to establish a Legislative Council, which was reformed as the Sree Moolam Popular Assembly in 1904.
 A few Saint Thomas Christian leaders were elected to the Legislative Council but there was resentment that their share of the available seats was proportionately less than that of other prominent castes.
 This resentment led to a series of campaigns for equal representation both in the legislature and in government positions.
-Jatiaikya Sangham, an organization formed with an objective of reuniting the Pazhayakoor and Puthenkoor communities, came up with the idea of a newspaper that resulted in the establishment of Nasrani Deepika by Nidhirikkal Manikkathanar in 1887.
+Jatiaikya Sangham, an organization formed with an objective of reuniting the Paḻayakūṟ and Puthenkur communities, came up with the idea of a newspaper that resulted in the establishment of Nasrani Deepika by Nidhirikkal Manikkathanar in 1887.
 Newspapers such as the Nasrani Deepika and Malayala Manorama disseminated their grievances.

 In 1918, Saint Thomas Christians formed the League for Equal Civic Rights, which sought the opening of all branches of government service to Christians, Muslims and avarna Hindus, as well as an end to the practice of untouchability.
 Their demands were partially met in 1922 when the Revenue Department was separated from the Devaswom, a semi-government organization that managed the Hindu temples, thus removing the restriction on non-Hindus and avarnas in the executive service.
 In the 1920s, Saint Thomas Christian leaders such as George Joseph were advised by Mahatma Gandhi to detach from Vaikom Satyagraha, an agitation for the temple entry rights of avarna Hindus, as he considered the issue to be one of concern to Hindus alone.
 Titus Theverthundiyil was one of the 78 marchers selected by Gandhi to take part in the 1930 Dandi March, to break the British salt monopoly.